ssantichaivekin/empress/Readme.md

 ```

 ### Tanglegram
-* `--outfile` : The desired filename for the output graph
+* `--outfile` : Output the tanglegram drawing at the path provided.
+If no filename is provided, outputs to a filename based on the input host file.

 View a tanglegram of the given files, showing the tip mapping.
 ```bash